abstractfactory/openmetadata-mk1/README.md

 # OpenMetadata

-A cross-platform, hierarchical [Metadata](http://en.wikipedia.org/wiki/Metadata) API for storing and accessing any [format](http://en.wikipedia.org/wiki/File_format) via any [protocol](http://en.wikipedia.org/wiki/Communications_protocol) of unlimited size and complexity.
+A simple, cross-platform, hierarchical [Metadata](http://en.wikipedia.org/wiki/Metadata) API for storing and accessing any [format](http://en.wikipedia.org/wiki/File_format) via any [protocol](http://en.wikipedia.org/wiki/Communications_protocol) of unlimited size and complexity.
 OM is part of the [Pipi](http://pipi.io) project and uses [Python](http://www.python.org) but is in itself language-agnostic and will be expanded upon to later support other languages as well.

+OpenMetadata is Open Source software and is licensed under the `MIT License`.

 Care to help?
-Get in [contact](mailto:marcus@pipi.io)
+Get in [contact](mailto:marcus@pipi.io).

-### Example
+### Hello, World
 ~~~ python
 >>> import openmetadata as om
 >>> root = r'c:\folder'